You are currently viewing Should We See A Sex Therapist: Guest Blogger Laurie Watson

 3) Sex therapists have hope.
 I have rarely encountered a problem between two ordinary people that I didn’t feel was somehow workable and resolvable.

 4) What kinds of problems do sex therapists treat?
-The top two problems in my practice: low sexual desire and frequency disagreements between partners.
+The top two problems in my practice: are low sexual desire and the frequency of disagreements between partners.

 5) How long does sex therapy take?
 Three levels of problems take different lengths of treatment.
-Sexually-oriented problems, like premature ejaculation, achieving orgasm for the first time, or asking the questions about sex you’ve never been able to ask only take a few sessions.
+Sexually-oriented problems, like premature ejaculation, achieving orgasm for the first time or asking questions about sex you’ve never been able to ask only take a few sessions.

 6) Sexual problems entangled in the relationship affect most of the couples I see.
 Sex serves as a perfect battleground to work out deeper issues about how close each wants to feel and how much autonomy they want to be granted in the marriage or partnership.
 This often takes at least 6 months and involves marital therapy as well.